Adopt a Git branching strategy

 - Provide enough detail in the description to quickly bring reviewers up to speed with your changes.

-- Include a build or linked version of your changes running in a staged environment with your pull request so others can easily test the changes.
+- Include a build or linked version of your changes running in a staged environment with your pull request.
+Others can easily test the changes.

 Keep a high quality, up-to-date master branch

-The code in your master branch should pass tests, build cleanly, and always be up to date.
+The code in your master branch should pass tests, build cleanly, and always be current.
 Your master branch needs these qualities so that feature branches created by your team start from a known good version of code.

 Set up a branch policy for your master branch that: